acoppes/acoppes/README.md

-Hi there 👋, I am a professional Game Programmer and Computer Science Engineer since 2010 but I was passionate about game development all my life.Some of my core values:
+Hi there 👋, I am a professional Game Programmer and Computer Science Engineer since 2010 but I was passionate about game development all my life.

+Some of my core values:

 * Collaboration, teamwork and growing together.
 * Psychological safety by treating others and being treated as pairs.